redwin21/wa-hiking-guide/README.md

 ## Data Collection and Processing

-## Hiking Data Collection and Cleaning Process
+## Hiking Data Collection and Cleaning

 The data for this project is collected from [Washington Trails Association](https://www.wta.org/) (WTA), a database for hikes and trip reports in Washington state.